 print(result)Building a More Robust Currency Converter

 Now that we have the basics working, let's enhance our converter with error handling, caching, and batch conversions.
 Real-world applications often need to convert multiple currencies or handle edge cases gracefully.
+For more advanced patterns, refer to the API documentation.

 import requests